tander29/es6-katas/README.md

 3. complete katas

 ## Installing Dependencies
-To install dependencies, fork this repository, clone it, then run this command from the rooot of the repository:
+To install dependencies, fork this repository, and clone it clone it to your machine.
+From the root of the repository.
+Remember that because you are _forking_ a repository, there is no need to create a new directory or run `npm init` in it first.
+Once you have this repository on your machine, you can install the dependencies from the root of the repository using `npm`:
 ```bash
 npm install
 ```